Chillee/MovieRankings/README.md

 1. **The Thing**: The best horror movie I've ever watched.
 Realistically smart characters faced with the worst of horrors and trying their best to cope.
 [Watts's retelling](http://clarkesworldmagazine.com/watts_01_10/) from the monster's side adds a interesting dimension to the film.
 1. **Interstellar**: Classic example of the "high highs, low lows" archetype.
 The tsunami scene (where the music represented the passing of time on Earth), the whole Mann arc (absurdly relatable), and the heel turn were highs that very few movies reach.
 However, the slow first third of the movie and the unbelievable "Deus Ex Machina"(much worse than the beginning) that was the ending almost ruined the movie for me.
 As a principle, I like to reward ambitious movies - hence why Interstellar still finds its way high on my list.
 Also, this is [very funny](https://www.youtube.com/watch?v=1Zn958rN-H4)
 1. **Too Big To Fail/The Big Short/Margin Call**: The 2008 financial collapse trilogy.
 Too Big To Fail tells it from the government's perspective, The Big Short tells it from the investors' perspective, and Margin Call tells it from the banks' perspective.
+1. **Memories of Murder**: I find it a bit unfortunate that I didn't watch this before the murderer (in real life) was caught - the intended effect of making the audience wonder if the murderer is sitting behind thm in the theater doesn't hit quite as hard.
+Regardless, the depiction of obsession, questioning everything you believe in, and overall failure ends up still being very compelling.
+The scene where the murderer chooses between the protagonist's wife and the high schooler on a whim was quite chilling as well.
 1. **Knives Out**: A very accessible whodunnit that I enjoyed.
 It's nice to watch a relatively straightforward feel good movie - looking forward to Knives Out 2.
 1. **Synecdoche NY**: Impossible to give this movie a legitimate rating.
 In some sense, I feel like I got "Eulered" into placing this movie so high.
 But, there were enough stand out quotes/moment (like the ending) that struck me that I do feel this movie deserves this placement.
 Might rewatch after watching YMS's analysis - too much of the movie confuses me to just watch the movie again.
 Wouldn't surprise me if the director was a DFW fan.
 1. **Her**